nuxt/nuxt.com/content/index.md

 Nuxt 3.0 is out.
 [Read about it here](https://v3.nuxtjs.org/){.underline}

 #title
-Develop a modern website today.
+Develop a modern website

+#titleAnimationWord
+today.

 #description
 Nuxt provides the best developer experience for web teams to deliver the best end-user experience.